AmooMaD/Multiphase-LBM/README.md

-PulsatileBloodFlow2D (CooLBM-based, CPU-parallel)
+CooLBM-based, CPU-parallel

-This module simulates pulsatile blood flow in a deformable 2-D vessel using a D2Q9 Lattice Boltzmann Method (LBM) built on the CooLBM platform.
+This module simulates pulsatile blood flow in a deformable 2-D vessel - Rayleigh Taylor instability - Droplet immersed in gas - layered two-phase flow and contact angle test case using a D2Q9 and D3Q19 Lattice Boltzmann Method (LBM) built on the CooLBM platform.
 The flow solver supports BGK or MRT collision, curved moving walls, and pulsatile inlet/outlet pressures.
 It is CPU-parallelized using C++17 parallel algorithms (std::for_each with std::execution::par_unseq).

 What it solves